A Search for Low-Mass Neutron Stars in the Third Observing Run of Advanced LIGO and Virgo: Search

 Our template bank covers the parameter ranges depicted in Table \ref{tab:template_bank}.
 We choose the component tidal deformabilities to go up to $10^4$ to account for the EOS of low-mass neutron stars \citep{2020CQGra..37d5006A,1997A&A...328..274B,MULLER1996508,DANIELEWICZ200936,PhysRevC.72.014310,PhysRevC.53.740}.
 Extending the analysis to cover tidal deformability up to $\mathcal{O}(10^6)$ was not feasible due to the rapid growth in template bank size, which would make the search computationally prohibitive.
 The greatest sensitivity loss from tidal deformability reported in \citep{2023PhRvD.107j3012B} occurs for the lowest-mass system they considered.
 For instance, a binary with a chirp mass of 0.14 \m would lose more than 80\% of the number of signals, while a binary with a chirp mass of 0.6 \m loses approximately 27\% of the volume.
 Unequal-mass systems, such as a 0.2–1 \m binary, experience a loss of more than 27\% of the signals.
 To enhance sensitivity across the lower mass companions, our template bank includes unequal binaries with primary masses up to 2 \m, extending down to the theoretical stable limit of 0.1 \m, and secondary masses ranging from 0.1 to 1 \m.
 We assume the spins of these systems to be small, as there are no known formation channels that suggest sub-solar mass neutron stars would be rapidly spinning.
 Most observed galactic binary neutron stars have spins $<0.05$ \citep{2017ApJ...846..170T}, and thus we choose the spin parameters to be $\chi_1, \chi_2 \in [-0.05, 0.05]$.

 Stochastic template bank methods do not guarantee recovery of all possible signals at or above the minimal match threshold, potentially leaving gaps in coverage.
 We validated the bank’s completeness by randomly generating waveform models and calculating matches between injected signals and their nearest templates.
 The bank was designed such that 99\% of templates successfully recover SNRs $\geq 95\%$ for fiducial injections within the parameter space.
 However, coverage was weakest for equal-mass systems at 0.1 \m.
 Less than 1\% of the bank failed to recover matches $\geq 0.95$.
 The final bank contained approximately $10^7$ templates.
+We also tested the bank with a more modern waveform model to evaluate any potential improvement in sensitivity.
+We compared the recovered SNRs from injections generated with \textsc{IMRPhenomXP\_NRTidalv2} to those from our final bank.
+We found that the recovered SNRs were consistent with the \textsc{TaylorF2} injections, showing no improvement in sensitivity.

 Omitting tidal deformability from the bank would result in an $O(10^1)$ factor reduction in templates \citep{2024ApJ...975..212K}.
 For comparison, the template bank used in the low-mass neutron star detectability study by \citep{2023PhRvD.107j3012B} comprised approximately $1.7 \times 10^6$ templates, covering equal mass components $m_1, m_2 \in [0.2, 1]$ \m but also a wider spin range up to 0.1.
 The sub-solar mass search conducted by \citep{Nitz_2022} employed a bank with $7.8 \times 10^6$ templates, accommodating mass ranges $m_1 \in [0.1, 7]$ \m and $m_2 \in [0.1, 1]$ \m as well as eccentricity $e \in [0, 0.3]$.
 This search utilized the largest template bank to date and was the most computationally demanding, requiring approximately $2.2 \times 10^8$ core days to complete.